codahale/veil/docs/design.md

 `A` is unable to forge valid signatures for existing ciphertexts, limiting them to passive attacks.
 `veil.mres` ciphertexts consist of ephemeral keys, encrypted headers, random padding, encrypted message blocks, and encrypted signature points.
-Each component of the ciphertext is dependent on the previous inputs (including the headers, which use `Squeeze`-derived nonce to link the `veil.sres` ciphertexts to the `veil.mres` state).
-A passive attack on any of those would only be possible if Cyclist is not IND-CPA secure.
+Each component of the ciphertext is dependent on the previous inputs (including the headers, which use `Derive`-derived nonce to link the `veil.sres` ciphertexts to the `veil.mres` state).
+A passive attack on any of those would only be possible if either BLAKE3 is not collision-resistant or ChaCha8 is not PRF secure.

 #### Insider Confidentiality Of Messages